On the occasion of my Grandfathers 90th birthday my mother , Jane Lines, wrote the following poem – dated 28/1/78

 From The London Gazette.
 There is more about his war record at my George Edward Lines Official War Record posting. - My Grandmother.

 - After the war Grandpa switched from engineering to farming.
-More information about the farm would be interesting.
+More information about the farm in the Farming at Box post.

 - Arthur Lines, Grandpa’s younger brother